-The iPhone 11 meanwhile, has a 12-megapixel TrueDepth camera on the front, with an aperture of f/2.2, next-gen Smart HDR for photos and 4K video recording at 24fps, 30fps and 60fps.
-There's also a slow-motion video option on the iPhone 11's front camera, allowing for what Apple calls Slofies.
-In reality, this is a pretty gimmicky feature - like Animoji and Memoji - but you can have some fun with it.
+The iPhone 12 models and the iPhone 11 meanwhile, have a 12-megapixel TrueDepth camera on the front, with an aperture of f/2.2, next-gen Smart HDR for photos and 4K video recording at 24fps, 30fps and 60fps.

 - iPhone 11: A13 chip, 64/256/512GB storage, Dual SIM

 - iPhone XR: A12 chip, 64/256/512GB storage, Dual SIM

 One of the main differences between the iPhone 12 models and the older iPhone 11 and the iPhone XR is hardware.
 As you would expect, the iPhone 12 has a bump in hardware, moving from the A13 chip found in the iPhone 11 and the A12 in the iPhone XR to the A14 chip.
 All have a fluid performance, but the iPhone 12 models are naturally quicker, especially when it comes to gaming and other more heavy duty tasks.